ETF Selection For Portfolio Construction: A Methodology

 This diverse trading activity leads to most ETFs carrying low liquidity premiums (or lower costs to transact due to competition from readily available market participants pushing prices downward) and equity-like transaction times irrespective of the underlying holdings of each fund.
 This generally makes ETFs fairly liquid, which makes them cheaper and easier to trade on-demand for activities like creating a new portfolio or rebalancing an existing one.

-Low and Unbiased Fee Structures
+C. Low Fee Structures

-Because most benchmarks update constituents (i.e., the specific stocks and related weights that make up a broad-market index) fairly infrequently, passive index-tracking ETFs also register lower annual turnover (or the rate a fund tends to transact its holdings) and thus fewer associated costs passed through to investors.
+Because most benchmarks update constituents (i.e., the specific stocks and related weights that make up a broad-market index) fairly infrequently, passive index-tracking ETFs also register lower annual turnover (or the rate a fund tends to transact its holdings) and thus fewer associated costs are passed through to investors.

 In addition, ETFs are generally managed by their administrators as a single share class that holds all assets as a single entity.
 This structure naturally lends itself as a defense against administrators practicing fee discrimination across the spectrum of available investors.

-By comparison, with only one share class, ETFs are investor-type agnostic.
+With only one share class, ETFs are investor-type agnostic.
 The result is that ETF administrators provide the same exposures and low fees to the entire spectrum of potential buyers.

 In the case when a fund (irrespective of its specific structure) sells holdings that have experienced capital appreciation, the capital gains generated from those sales must, by law, be accrued and distributed to shareholders by year-end in the form of distributions.
 These distributions increase tax liabilities for all of the fund’s shareholders.
 With respect to these distributions, ETFs offer a significant tax advantage for shareholders over mutual funds.